Day of the Dead: Calaveras

 Posada's most famous print, La Calavera Catrina ("The Elegant Skull"), was likely intended as a criticism of Mexican upper-class women who imitated European fashions.
-It was first published posthumously in a broadside with a text (not by Posada) that mocked working class vendors of chick peas.
+It was first published posthumously in a broadside with a text (not by Posada) that mocked working-class vendors of chickpeas.

-Posada's image of a skeletal figure with a big hat decorated with two ostrich feathers and flowers was elaborated into a full scale figure by Mexican Muralist Diego Rivera in a fresco painted in 1946-47.
+Posada's image of a skeletal figure with a big hat decorated with two ostrich feathers and flowers was elaborated into a full scale figure by Mexican Muralist Diego Rivera in a fresco painted in 1946–47.
 Rivera's Catrina has a simple Tehuana dress and a feather boa, as well as other features that make allusions to the indigenous peoples of Mexico.
 Through the addition of these indigenous features, Rivera rehabilitated Catrina into a nationalist emblem.

 The Catrina character has become deeply associated with the Day of the Dead.
 Catrina figures made of a wide range of materials, as well as people with Catrina costumes, have come to play a prominent role in modern Day of the Dead observances in Mexico and elsewhere.
-The Catrina phenomenon has in fact gone beyond Day of the Dead, resulting in non-seasonal and even permanent "Catrinas," including COVID-19 masks, tattoos, permanently decorated cars, and Catrina-themed artworks.
+The Catrina phenomenon has in fact gone beyond Day of the Dead, resulting in non-seasonal and even permanent "Catrinas", including COVID-19 masks, tattoos, permanently decorated cars, and Catrina-themed artworks.
 Some artists have even developed a sub-specialization in Catrina imagery.

 Theatrical presentations of Don Juan Tenorio by José Zorrilla (1817–1893) are also traditional on this day.